-- 6.22 In 2014, we arranged five briefings for government departments and 40 briefings for imported workers to publicise the rights and obligations of the parties concerned. - 6.23 Extensive publicity campaigns were launched to publicise our complaint telephone hotline (2815 2200) through press releases, posters, and advertisements on newspapers, tram body, inside MTR stations and compartments etc. to encourage employees to report suspected breaches of employment rights. - 6.24 During the year, we organised various publicity activities to promote the SMW legislation.
-These activities included: broadcasting television and radio Announcements in the Public Interest through different media; distributing promotional leaflets and displaying posters; publicising through different channels such as public transport, publications of target organisations, newspapers and internet platforms; and holding seminars and roving exhibitions, etc.
+- 6.22 In 2016, we arranged two briefings for government departments and 63 briefings for imported workers to publicise the rights and obligations of the parties concerned. - 6.23 Extensive publicity campaigns were launched to publicise our complaint telephone hotline (2815 2200) through press releases, advertisements on newspapers, tram body, inside MTR stations and compartments, etc. to encourage employees to report suspected breaches of employment rights. - 6.24 In 2016, we organised various publicity activities to continue to promote MWO.
+These activities included: broadcasting television and radio Announcements in the Public Interest through different media; wide distribution and display of leaflets and posters; holding seminars and roving exhibitions; and placing advertisements in publications of major labour unions and trade associations as well as on Internet platforms and public transport, etc.

-Seminar on the Minimum Wage Ordinance
+Talk on the Minimum Wage Ordinance

 6.25 We continued to promote employers' statutory obligation on timely reporting of work accidents and to take out employees' compensation insurance policies through electronic media, leaflets, departmental homepage and seminars on ECO.
-In the year, we held nine talks on ECO.
+In the year, we held 12 talks on ECO.

-A seminar on the Employees' Compensation Ordinance
+Seminar on the Employees' Compensation Ordinance